Last year, Volvo Trucks added 21 new full-service dealerships. Over the next four to five years the company plans to add 80 to 100 new locations.

 "We have chosen to significantly increase the pace at which dealers are putting up new facilities," says Matt Davison, vice president, network development.

 The increase in investment has been significant, indeed.
 Since 2010, The Volvo Trucks dealer network invested more than $500 million in new or upgraded facilities, increasing technician numbers by 109% and service capacity by 80%.
 In 2016 alone, $112 million was invested.

 Expanding everywhere New investment is happening across the country, from a six-bay expansion in Oklahoma to a 60-bay dealership in Secaucus, New Jersey, and a new 90-bay facility in Fontana, California.

 "What this means for the customer is they’ll have their truck diagnosed, fixed and back on the road faster than ever before," says Davison.
-The expansion is being driven proactively by Volvo Trucks, in response to customer feedback.

 It’s night and day how quickly they can turn around those trucks